13 Best Things to do in Manuel Antonio, Costa Rica

 Rainmaker Conservation Park is another beautiful park worth visiting while in Manuel Antonio.

-This Rainmaker Park is located just 30 mins drive from Manuel Antonio.
+This Rainmaker Park is located just a 30 minute drive from Manuel Antonio.
 The last 5km to the park is unpaved but passable with a 2WD.
-Drive slowly and watch out for kicked up rocks if you’re following another car.
-The gravel eventually turns back into paved road, leading you to the entrance of the park.
+Drive slowly and watch out for kicked-up rocks if you’re following another car.
+The gravel eventually turns back into a paved road, leading you to the entrance of the park.
 The entrance fee is $23/pp, and kids under 6 are free.

 Rainmaker Park Map